HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-adaptive_avg_pool1d                       No       No        No        No       No     torch.nn.functional adaptive_avg_pool2d                       No       No        No        No       No     torch.nn.functional adaptive_avg_pool3d                       No       No        No        No       No     torch.nn.functional avg_pool1d                                No       No        No        No       No     torch.nn.functional avg_pool2d                                No       No        No        No       No     torch.nn.functional avg_pool3d                                No       No        No        No       No     torch.nn.functional
+adaptive_avg_pool1d                       No       No        No        No       No     torch.nn.functional adaptive_avg_pool2d                       No       No        No        No       No     torch.nn.functional adaptive_avg_pool3d                       No       No        No        No       No     torch.nn.functional adaptive_max_pool2d                       No       No        No        No       No     torch.nn.functional adaptive_max_pool3d                       No       No        No        No       No     torch.nn.functional avg_pool1d                                No       No        No        No       No     torch.nn.functional avg_pool2d                                No       No        No        No       No     torch.nn.functional avg_pool3d                                No       No        No        No       No     torch.nn.functional